 James Marshall was appointed to the Board of Education by Mayor Fiorello LaGuardia in 1935 and served until 1952.
 He served as board president from 1938 to 1942.
 The papers reflect Marshall’s role as a “reformer,” including materials on efforts to eliminate political influence and corruption in school administration.
 Extensive files of speeches, radio addresses, and writings (including those written after he left the board), reflect Marshall’s commitment to a “progressive education” philosophy.

 Mary E. Meade Files, 1969-1972, Series 356

 Mary E. Meade served on the Board of Education from 1969 to 1972, as a representative of Staten Island, after a long career in the New York City public schools as a high school teacher, principal, and assistant superintendent.
 These files, a portion of her records, document the board’s work on budgets, personnel, and collective bargaining.
 They also reflect Meade’s particular interest in occupational and vocational education.
-Files on community school districts record the earliest phases of implementation of decentralization.
+Files on community school districts record the earliest phases of decentralization.

 Isaiah Robinson Files, 1968-1972, Series 378

 Isaiah Robinson served on the Board of Education from 1969 to 1978, as a representative of the borough of Manhattan.
 He served as board president for the school years 1971-72 and 1975-76.
 Robinson had played an active role in community control efforts in Harlem in the 1960s.
 His files, which cover his board service only up to 1972, reflect his interest in democratization of the schools; they focus on the demonstration districts, the implementation of decentralization, and the roles of parents, community organizations, teachers, and other constituencies in the operation of the schools.